chris-kc-cheng/study-notes/README.md

     - Internal dispersion (high/low, interquartile range, 3Yr ann.
 SD), if there are 6+ portfolios
 - Percentage of non-fee-paying portfolios
 - Percentage of assets valued using subjective unobservable inputs
+- Disclosure:
+    - Significant Events: minimum of one year and as long as it is relevant to interpreting the track record
 - Portability: Decision makers, process, records to support, and no break in the track record